Anvayt24/PaperBiceps/README.md

-# 🎙️ Paper Biceps — AI-Powered Podcast Generator
+# 🎙️ PaperBiceps — AI-Powered Podcaster

 **Paper Biceps** is an AI tool that transforms any written content — research papers, articles, blogs, or documents — into realistic podcast conversations.
 It uses LLMs and TTS to simulate an actual podcast episode between a host and an expert.